nrfconnect/sdk-nrf/applications/nrf_desktop/memory_layout.rst

 Enabling external flash can be useful especially for memory-limited devices.
 For example, the MCUboot can use it as a secondary image partition for the :ref:`background firmware upgrade <nrf_desktop_bootloader_background_dfu>`.
 The MCUboot moves the image data from the secondary image partition to the primary image partition before booting the new firmware.
+To use external flash for the secondary image partition, in addition to defining the proper static Partition Manager configuration, you must enable the ``SB_CONFIG_PM_EXTERNAL_FLASH_MCUBOOT_SECONDARY`` Kconfig option in the sysbuild configuration.

 For an example of the nRF Desktop application configuration that uses an external flash, see the ``mcuboot_qspi`` configuration of the nRF52840 Development Kit (DK).
 This configuration uses the ``MX25R64`` external flash that is part of the development kit.